denzelrenner/LIFE4136-Group1-Rotation2/README.md

  2. Input the diploid and tetraploid protein sequences (in fasta format) for g46214 into the query field labelled `Enter your sequence` and choose `search`

- 3. Manually insert the positions of the domains, and any other relevant information, into a txt file called (i.e `g46214_tetraploid_domains.txt` and `g46214_diploid_domains.txt`) so we have the exact coordinates of the different domains in the protein
+ 3. Manually insert the positions of the domains into a txt file called (i.e `g46214_tetraploid_domains.txt` and `g46214_diploid_domains.txt`) so we have the exact coordinates of the different domains in the protein

 Note: Using the domain information from following the steps above and this paper on bbox proteins (Crocco, C.D. and Botto, J.F., 2013.
 BBX proteins in green plants: insights into their evolution, structure, feature and functional diversification.
 Gene, 531(1), pp.44-52.), the  domains and their position in the tetraploid/diploid protein found on interpro was adjusted.
 A final list of all the domains, motifs, and mutations in our protein are highlighted in the table below.